cis547/cis547.github.io/_labs/lab02.markdown

 ### Setup

++ Open the lab2 folder in VS Code, using the terminal command `code <lab2 directory>` or 'Open Folder' option in VS Code.
-+ Navigate to the `lab2` folder on your computer and open it in VS code.
++ Make sure the Docker is running on your machine.
-+ Press F1 key to display a search bar, search and select `Reopen in Container`.
++ Open the VS Code [Command Palette](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_command-palette); search and select `Reopen in Container`.
 + This will set up the development environment for this lab in VS Code.
 + Inside the development environment the skeleton code for Lab 2 will be locate under `/lab2`.